Grandma Denny’s Homemade Ranch Dip

-How to Make Grandma Denny’s From-Scratch Ranch-Style Vegetable Dip:
+How to Make Grandma Denny’s Homemade Ranch Dip:

 - My Grandma always used Bon Appetit Seasoning Salt as the secret seasoning in her vegetable dip, which no longer being made (sob!)
 If you still have Bon Appetite, us it, but now I use Beau Monde Seasoning (affiliate link).
 If you’re in Europe you can also use Trocomare Seasoning. (affiliate link)

 - Grate a small amount of raw onion into a bowl.
 (I use the large side of a box grater; don’t use a microplane grater which just turns the onion to liquid.)

-- Then add Beau Monde Seasoning (or Trocomare Seasoning), and dried dill weed.
+- Then add Beau Monde Seasoning (or Trocomare Seasoning), and dried dill weed (affiliate link).

 - Mix all ingredients together well with a whisk.
 You can use a food processor as well, but the whisk is easier.

 - Let the dip chill in the refrigerator for at least an hour or two for best flavor.